tdauth/warcraft-iii-wishlist/README.md

 * Fix crashes and performance issues with pathing in big maps ([source](https://www.hiveworkshop.com/threads/suicideonplayer-crashes-the-game-on-reforged-only-on-some-maps.359199/)).
 * Fix automatic deselections in multiplayer which might occur when selected unit groups are determined in trigger conditions ([source](https://www.hiveworkshop.com/threads/selection-bug.312500/)).
 * Fix summon event for ability Pocket Factory ([source](https://www.hiveworkshop.com/threads/how-do-you-detect-a-pocket-factory-summon.330032/)).
 Summoned Pocket Factories and Clockwerk Goblins are not detected by the summon event.
+* Fix changing unit icons when changing their skin with `BlzSetUnitSkin`.
+At the moment you have to change the owner of the unit to fix the icon.

 ## JassHelper